kinwahlai/simple-kanban/README.md

    - Displays item count
    - Shows limit if configured

-2. **Footers (Optional)**
-   - Can be enabled/disabled per column
-   - Provides add item functionality
-   - Only shown in specified columns
-   - Typical use cases:
-     - Backlog column with add functionality
-     - Work columns for tracking only
-     - Archive columns for completed items

-3. **Common Configurations**
+2. **Common Configurations**
-   - Backlog: Footer enabled, no limit
+   - Backlog: No limit
-   - Work in Progress: No footer, with limit
+   - Work in Progress: With limit
-   - Done: No footer, no limit
+   - Done: No limit

 ### Customization